surratta/github-songbook/fly me to the moon.md

 c1: Am7                Dm7              G7           Cmaj7
 l1: Fill my heart with song, and let me sing forever more

 c1: F             Dm             E7           Am7   A7
-l1: you are all I long for all I worship & adore
+l1: you are all I long for all I worship and adore

 ## Chorus